galetaire/spahousing/README.md

 Full review and modification is better to be done in ``.ods`` and ``.xlsx``, since some indicators depend on internal formulas, and those can only be seen and edited in the two mentioned file formats.

-# Description and contact
+# Contact

-The market monitored on this website is the Spanish real estate market.
 You can reach me alternatively though twitter: [@HousingSpanish](https://twitter.com/HousingSpanish).

 # License